DnomaidGit/WinccUnifiedTest/README.md

 ***
 ## General Info
 * It is a project to test the possibilities of Wincc Unified.
 At the moment the project is testing these points:
-   - Change screen by input of the plc and Write the active screen number to a PLC tag.
+   - Change screen by input of the plc and write the active screen number to a PLC tag.
    - Faceplate open Faceplate PopUp only once and udt interface.

 ### Images HMI